 Driver training

-Licensed driver training schools can have their Class 7 or 8 driver training course approved by ICBC.
-This course is designed for new drivers in our graduated licensing program (GLP) and provides many benefits.
+Licensed driver training schools can have their Class 7 driver training course approved by ICBC.
+This course is designed for new drivers in our graduated licensing program (GLP).

-The course, which is based on our Mapping a Safe Course curriculum, aims to actively engage new drivers in learning in a fun, interactive way.
-It focuses on helping drivers develop a safe, responsible attitude behind the wheel.
+The course, based on Mapping a Safe Course, aims to actively engage new drivers and facilitate interactive learning.
+It focuses on helping drivers develop safe, responsible and confident driving habits.

 Student drivers who take an approved course could receive:

-Two grade 11 credits towards high school graduation, and a
+Two grade 11 credits towards high school graduation

 Six-month reduction in their Novice (N) stage of graduated licensing.

-To qualify, a student must complete the course within 365 days from start to finish while in the GLP learner stage and have no violations or at-fault crashes during the first 18 months of their N stage.
+Students must complete the course wihtin 365 days while they have a Class 7 learner's licence and have no violations or at-fault crashes during the first 18 months of their N stage.

 Course details